ian-p-johnson/order-book/README.md

 1: 220 12.24 | 12.54 500
 2: 150 12.14 | 12.64 300
 ```
-A set of bid and offer prices, in order, about a gap (usually) called the spread.
+A set of bid and offer prices, in price order, about a gap termed the spread.
 The bids are to pay a specific amount at a specific price and an offer is to sell
-at a specific price.
-This is known as a Limit Order Book (LOB)
+a specific amount at a specific price.
+This is a Limit Order Book (LOB)

-Some forms of LOB contain a number of independent quantity entries at each price level (one for each
+Some forms of LOB contain multiple independent quantity entries at each price level (one for each
 entry at that price) , some contain an aggregate quantity at that price level.
 The prices are arranged on 2 sides - BIDS & OFFERS(or ASKS) and are ordered by price.
 A matching engine will generally match against the highest BID (when selling) or
 lowest OFFER (when buying) according to matching rules.
 Not all price levels
 have a quantity

-For some usages, knowing the quantity available at a price level is enough (e.g
+For some use-cases, knowing the quantity available at a price level is enough (e.g.
 for some market making or liquidity sensitive trading) and for others, additional information
-is needed (e.g. exchanges where trades are matched and managed, order numbers, ..)
+is needed (e.g. exchanges where trades are matched/managed, order numbers, ..)

-Most, but not all LOB support Price/Time ordering - where price has higher priority
+Most, but not all LOB support price/time ordering - where price has higher priority
 and time lower priority.
-You match against "better" prices first and then "older"
-orders at a given price level.
+You match against better prices first and then orders placed earlier at a given price level before matching against later orders at that price.

-Any structure maintaining an order book has characteristics and a specification
-stating whether it implements aggregation at a price, time ordering, sparse levels
+Any structure maintaining an order book has characteristics describing  whether it implements aggregation at a price, time ordering, sparse levels
 (price with no quantity) as well as the range of prices and quantities it can support.

-#### I will present here a number of Order Book implementations, each with different characteristics.
-There is no single best implementation, and each should be selected according to requirements
+### I will present here a number of Order Book implementations, each with different characteristics.
+There is no single best implementation, and one should be selected for each use-case according to requirements

 These specification asses the capabilities across the following requirements:
 * Performance